shirleyweify/shirleyweify.github.io/_projects/RoboAdvisor.md

 ---
 layout: page
 title: Robo Advisor
-description: Simulated online investment platform for portfolio management
+description: Online Investment Platform for Portfolio Management
 img: assets/img/roboadvisor.jpg
 importance: 3
 category: finance
-related_publications: false
 ---

 Simulated online investment platforms provide investors opportunities to test their own portfolio strategies.
 We constructed a website of robo-advisor for easy investment testing.
-The players could compare their own strategies with other strategies, such as equally weighted portfolios, index.
+The players could compare their own strategies with other strategies, such as equally weighted portfolios, ETFs.

     ---
     Worked in the project as a research assistant in FinStar Lab.